Chandramukhi: Music

+Vidyasagar composed the soundtrack album and the background score of Chandramukhi.
+The soundtrack album consists of six tracks with lyrics written by Vaali, Yugabharathi, Pa.
+Vijay, Na.
+Muthukumar and Bhuvana Chandra.
+The album was released on 5 March 2005 at the Taj Connemara hotel in Chennai.

 Release

 The film was released on 14 April 2005, a Tamil New Year's Day release, alongside Kamal Haasan-starrer Mumbai Xpress and Vijay-starrer Sachein.
 Chandramukhi was released in 37 theatres in Malaysia, 15 in Europe, nine in Sri Lanka, seven in the United States, four each in Canada and the Persian Gulf countries and two each in Australia and Singapore.
 The film was released with 23 prints in Coimbatore, 12 more than Rajinikanth's Padayappa (1999).

 Chandramukhi was screened at the 18th Tokyo International Film Festival in Japan on 23 October 2005 and 28 October 2005 as part of the 'Winds of Asia' section.
 It was the first public screening of the film in Japan.
-It was met with positive response from audiences there.
 The film opened the 7th IIFA Awards Film Festival held at the Dubai International Convention Centre in Dubai, United Arab Emirates, becoming the first South Indian film to open the Film Festival.
 In November 2011, it was screened at the International Tamil Film Festival held in Uglich, Russia alongside Thillana Mohanambal (1968), Sivaji: The Boss (2007), Angadi Theru (2010), Boss Engira Bhaskaran (2010), Thenmerku Paruvakaatru (2010) and Ko (2011).

 Though the film was a remake, Madhu Muttam, who wrote the story for Manichithrathazhu, was not mentioned in either the opening or closing credits.
 Instead, the story was credited to the director P. Vasu.
 Vasu defended himself by stating the script was not a scene-by-scene remake of the original and that only the basic plot was used.

 Marketing

 The producers entered into a business dealing with Tata Indicom to promote the film; ringtones of the songs from the film's soundtrack and special screensavers were issued.
-Sunfeast Biscuits also helped in the film's promotion; They launched special merchandise which consists of cards, featuring Rajinikanth and some stills of Chandramukhi.
-Giant cutouts of Rajinikanth and movie release posters were posted all over the state as a run-up for the release.
+Sunfeast Biscuits also helped in the film's promotion.
+They launched special merchandise which consists of cards, featuring Rajinikanth and some stills of Chandramukhi.
+Giant cutouts of Rajinikanth and film release posters were posted all over the state as a run-up for the release.
 The promotional campaign started in early March 2005 and continued mid-May that year.
 The film was screened in eight city theatres in Chennai.
 The theatrical rights of the film in the Coimbatore and Nilgiris districts combined were sold to local theatre owners Tirupur Balu and Seenu for ₹2.25 crore.

 Home media

 The film's original negative was damaged because of poor care and ill treatment.
 AP International started a restoration project, which scanned the film frame-by-frame in a 2K workflow.
 They were able to remove all wear and tear and retain the natural film grain.
 This restored version was released on 2 August 2012 on Blu-ray format.
-The satellite rights of the film is sold to Sun TV.
-Its television premiere occurred on the occasion of Diwali in 27 October 2008.
+The film's television premiere occurred on Sun TV, on the occasion of Diwali in 27 October 2008.